 The reason why this step is so close to step 1 is that it makes your life easier.
 Several coding credentials don’t require work experience, like the Certified Coding Associate (CCA) and the Registered Health Information Technician (RHIT) certificates.

-However, you will need an associate’s degree in Health Information Management to take the RHIT.
+However, it would be best to have an associate’s degree in Health Information Management to take the RHIT.
 Both credentials will help you get your first job as a medical coder.

 3. Get Two Years Worth of Medical Coding Experience

 After earning your credentials or acing your medical coding interview, you can work as a medical coder.
-There are several entry-level jobs to choose from, like junior medical coders for physician offices or a general coder for hospitals.
+There are several entry-level jobs, like junior medical coders for physician offices or a general hospital coder.

-You need to work for 2 years as a medical coder before you can receive a CPC designation.
+You must work for two years as a medical coder before receiving a CPC designation.
 Otherwise, you’ll get a CPC-A (apprentice) credential.
-To remove the “A,” you’ll have to submit two letters of recommendation proving you know how to use ICD-10-CM and HCPCS Level II.
+To remove the “A,” you must submit two letters of recommendation proving you know how to use ICD-10-CM and HCPCS Level II.

-One letter has to be from an employer, so it helps to get a bit of training under your belt before applying.
+One letter must be from an employer, so it helps to get some training under your belt before applying.
 However, you can also submit at least 80 contract hours of a coding preparation course that includes the same code sets.
 Either way, you’re earning experience.

 4. Prepare For Your CPC Exam

 The CPC exam can be taken online or through traditional classroom sources.
-The exam includes 150 multiple-choice questions, which have to be completed in 5.8 hours.
+The exam includes 150 multiple-choice questions, which must be completed in 5.8 hours.
 You’re allowed to use approved AMA standards or professional CPT manuals or codebooks.

-A passing grade is 70%, and the exam will typically cost $425.
+A passing grade is 70%; the exam typically costs $425.
 If you fail, you can take the exam once more for free, and you can take the test an infinite amount of times.
 There’s no training or education prerequisite to take the exam.

-To help you study, you can purchase a study book or an online practice exam, which simulates the difficulty level, time constraints, and format of an actual exam.
-To pass, you’ll need to know medical anatomy and terminology, as well as be fluent in ICD-10-CM and HCPCS Level II.
+To help you study, you can purchase a study book or an online practice exam, which simulates the difficulty level, time constraints, and format of an exam.
+To pass, you’ll need to know medical anatomy and terminology and be fluent in ICD-10-CM and HCPCS Level II.